-In this tutorial, we will show you how to install and configuration Tmux Terminal Multiplexer on a Linux server.
+In this tutorial, we will show you how to install and configuration Tmux Terminal Multiplexer on Linux.
 For those of you who didn’t know, Tmux is a terminal multiplexer that lets you switch easily between several programs in one terminal, detach them (they keep running in the background), and reattach them to a different terminal.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘